A metro station at the airport

 From downtown to the airport in 20 minutes

 Commissioning in 2023

 The Montréal-Trudeau Airport station will be located underground.
-Construction will begin in spring 2019 with the arrival of a tunnel-boring machine (which will start excavating at the Technoparc) and will continue until 2023.
+Construction will begin in summer 2019 with the arrival of a tunnel-boring machine (which will start excavating at the Technoparc) and will continue until 2023.
 During the commissioning, wide platforms will be built to receive commuters and facilitate line transfers.

 Here are the travel times to the airport from the 25 other REM stations.

 - Bonaventure-Central Station: 25' with regular service, 20' with express shuttles*

 - McGill: 24' with regular service, 19' with express shuttles*

 - Édouard-Montpetit: 21' with regular service, 16' with express shuttles*

 Mount-Royal and Saint-Laurent

 - Correspondance A40: 15'